curtism99/TrackCubed/README.md

 1.  **Create an Azure SQL Database:**
     *   In the Azure portal, create an Azure SQL server and a database (e.g., `TrackCubedDb`).
     *   Note down the **server name**, **database name**, **admin login**, and **password**.
-    *   Navigate to the SQL server's **Networking** page and check the box for **"Allow Azure services and resources to access this server"**.
+    *   Configure the server's **Networking** to allow access from Azure services and your local IP address.
-    *   Add a firewall rule to allow your local machine's IP address to connect.
     *   Copy the **ADO.NET connection string**.

 ### 3. Microsoft Entra ID App Registrations